Wanna-Get-High/workflows/user.workflow.C39C8585-FD83-4090-986E-57FDCCDC36EB/README.md

 # Version 1.0

 ## 1.0
-> Showing the contextual menu works
+> Showing the contextual menu works.
 >
-> Doesn't work for a multiple selection on the icon view
+> Doesn't work for a multiple selection on the icon view.

 ## TO DO:
-> Make it work for the multiple selection on the icon view
+> Make it work for the multiple selection on the icon view.
+>
+> Make it work on every application.

 # DESCRIPTION